mdickinson/bigfloat/bigfloat_cython/docs/index.rst

 It provides precise control over precisions and rounding modes and gives correctly-rounded reproducible platform-independent results.

-The :mod:`bigfloat` module aims to provide a convenient and friendly Python interface to the operations and functions provided by the MPFR library.
+The :mod:`bigfloat` package aims to provide a convenient and friendly Python interface to the operations and functions provided by the MPFR library.
 The main class, :class:`BigFloat`, gives an immutable multiple-precision floating-point type that can be freely mixed with